mythology-and-legends-in-warfare

 Grave Goods and Weaponry

 Excavations of Viking Age graves have yielded Valknut motifs on sword pommels, shield bosses, belt buckles, and jewelry.
-At the Birka settlement (Sweden), a silver amulet with a tiny Valknut was found in a woman’s grave, suggesting the symbol was not exclusively male.
-Women too could be interred with the Valknut, perhaps as a sign they were dedicated to Odin or as a protective charm for the afterlife.
+At the Birka settlement in Sweden, a silver amulet with a tiny Valknut was found in a woman’s grave, demonstrating that the symbol was not exclusively male.
+Women could be interred with the Valknut, perhaps as a sign of dedication to Odin or as a protective charm for the afterlife.
+In boat burials such as the Oseberg ship, textile fragments show woven Valknuts adorning the shroud or cushion of the dead.
+The association with cremation is also notable: on some cremation urns from Anglo-Saxon England (where Viking influence was strong), Valknuts are etched near depictions of Odin and wolves.
+The heat of the pyre may have been seen as the moment the knot "opened," releasing the soul.

 Symbol of Resurrection